-Thankfully I have grown out of that annoying habit and while I do still read books that wow me, they are now just a measuring stick by which I can gauge my own development.
+Thankfully, I grew out of that bad habit and while I do still read books that wow me, they are now just a measuring stick by which I can gauge my own development and know what I am aiming for.

-But lets get back to the topic at hand – Talent and Skill
+But lets get back to the topic at hand.

 I say this, because I have known many writers, and each of them had talent.
-After all you are usually drawn to the things you enjoy because there is some deep down talent for it, that needs to be expressed.
-Their talent may not have been as strong as someone elses talent, but that didn’t stop it from BEING talented.
+Their talent may not have been as strong as another writer’s talent, but that didn’t stop it from BEING talented.

 Now many of these writers I knew considered themselves pretty rubbish at times, especially when measured against someone else.
 They would wish they had “so-and-so’s” talent, all the while being completely ignorant of their own talent.